teostefan/WRO-2025-Future-Engineers-Canada/README.md

 builds/main
 ```

-## Compiling and running individual tests
+## Compiling and Running Individual Tests

 To generate the test executables, run: